prakharmrsl/easypcceo.github.io/pages/crypto-mining/zencash-hardware.md

 ## Generating Passive Income with ZenCash Mining

-Before we talk about settup up passive income with ZenCash mining, we must first understand what passive income is.
+Before we talk about setting up passive income with ZenCash mining, we must first understand what passive income is.

 So, what is it?